Use Leftover Turkey in Many Creative Ways

 - 5 cups cooked turkey, deboned and diced

 - 12 slices toasted bread

-- 1Melt butter or butter substitute over low-medium heat.Add flour while stirring well.Advertisement
+- 1Add flour while stirring well.Melt butter or butter substitute over low-medium heat.Advertisement

 - 2Add milk and chicken stock while stirring, making sure you eliminate all lumps.